 This is a fun extension to the Montessori color tablets for preschoolers!
-It uses Ballet Slipper Color Matching from 1+1+1=1 and Color Matching Cards from Montessori Print Shop (which can be used as a substitute for the Montessori Color Box 2).
+It uses free Ballet Slipper Color Matching from 1+1+1=1 and free Color Matching Cards from Montessori Print Shop (which can be used as a substitute for the Montessori Color Box 2).
 Both Montessori Print Shop materials and the color-matching ballet slippers from 1+1+1=1 follow the Montessori principle of isolation of quality.

 I’m a fan of the Greater Than, Less Than Alligator.
 This activity is a creative extension to that concept using a free printable Nutcracker Number Game from Preschool Mom.
 Printable nutcrackers are included for the greater than, less than symbols.
 I decided to use a real nutcracker.
 You could actually use real nuts rather than the printables to show the nutcracker eating the greater quantity.

 I like that this activity extends the greater than, less than alligator idea to become an image closer to the actual greater than, less than symbols.

 I used a Montessori Services rug for my layout.

 Free Nutcracker Printables (of all kinds) for Preschoolers-First Graders (some printables for up to grade 3)

 - Snowflake ballerina printable from Krokotak (Snowflake ballerina activity in my “Montessori-Inspired Little Passports Activities – Russia” post)